CarlosNayan/API-solid/README.md

 - [X] It must be possible to sign up;
 - [X] It must be possible to authenticate;
 - [X] It must be possible to retrieve the profile of a logged-in user;
-- [ ] It must be possible to retrieve the number of check-ins performed by the logged-in user;
+- [X] It must be possible to retrieve the number of check-ins performed by the logged-in user;
 - [X] It must be possible for the user to retrieve their check-in history;
-- [ ] It must be possible for the user to search for nearby gyms;
+- [X] It must be possible for the user to search for nearby gyms (less 10km);
 - [X] It must be possible for the user to search for gyms by name;
 - [X] It must be possible for the user to check in at a gym;
-- [ ] It must be possible to validate a user's check-in;
+- [X] It must be possible to validate a user's check-in;
 - [X] It must be possible to register a gym.

 ## RN's (Business Rules)